pushphilipp/flat_updater/README.md

 pip install selenium
 ```

-Then adjust the config at the beginning of the file and run the script
+Then adjust the configuration in `config.json` and run the script

 ```
 python flat_updater.py